Visual perception: Analysis of eye movement

 The following fixations jump from face to face.
 They might even permit comparisons between faces.

 It may be concluded that the icon face is a very attractive search icon within the peripheral field of vision.
 The foveal vision adds detailed information to the peripheral first impression.

 It can also be noted that there are different types of eye movements: fixational eye movements (microsaccades, ocular drift, and tremor), vergence movements, saccadic movements and pursuit movements.
 Fixations are comparably static points where the eye rests.
-However, the eye is never completely still, but gaze position will drift.
+However, the eye is never completely still, and gaze position will drift.
 These drifts are in turn corrected by microsaccades, very small fixational eye movements.
 Vergence movements involve the cooperation of both eyes to allow for an image to fall on the same area of both retinas.
 This results in a single focused image.
 Saccadic movements is the type of eye movement that makes jumps from one position to another position and is used to rapidly scan a particular scene/image.
 Lastly, pursuit movement is smooth eye movement and is used to follow objects in motion.